 Work with The Virgilio Team for your trust or probate property today

-The Virgilio Team has decades of experience in trust and probate properties in California, and we have a reputation for exceeding our client’s expectations.
+a reputation for exceeding our client’s expectations.
 Once you have inherited a property, we will help you figure out which approach is best to move forward, whether you are hoping to sell your inherited home or buy a property in probate.
-For more information on a trust sale vs. a probate sale or anything else related to real estate in San Jose and the surrounding areas, contact The Virgilio Team today.
+For more information on a trust sale vs. a probate sale or anything else related to real estate in San Jose and the surrounding areas,